omolaraann/Firewall-Traffic-Control-and-Forensic-Verification/README.md

 ## 📌 Overview

-This repository contains my practical evidence and documentation for **SBT-DF203: Basic Networking Skills for Digital Forensics — Lab 6: Firewall Traffic Control and Forensic Verification**.

 The practical investigates the behaviour of a Linux host-based firewall when HTTP traffic from a designated laboratory client is allowed and subsequently blocked using a narrowly scoped `iptables` rule.
 The investigation correlates firewall configuration and rule counters with packet-level evidence obtained using Wireshark/TShark and application-level behaviour observed using `curl`.

 The laboratory was performed in an authorised isolated virtual environment using a Linux server VM, a laboratory client VM, Apache2, `iptables`, `curl`, and TShark/Wireshark.